 And oh — the detail!
 It goes on, for pages.
 The ark is made of acacia wood, and so is something called the mercy seat, but they don’t bother to explain what that is.
 But next they must have lampstands of gold, and ten curtains of fine twined linen, colored blue, and purple, and scarlet, with cherubim, naturally.

 Can you imagine the Pinterest boards?

 But the inner area is well concealed; there must be eleven curtains of goat’s hair to cover the linen ones, and a covering to go over the tent, and it’s made of rams’ skins dyed red, and over that is a covering of sea cow hides.
-Where they got the hides of sea cows, out there in the desert, I could not say.
+Where they got the hides of sea cows, out there in the desert, I have no idea.
 In fact, I don’t know where these wandering refugees got any of this finery.

 But they did, and they built that tabernacle, and then they lit it up:

 “You shall command the children of Israel, that they bring to you pure olive oil beaten for the light, to cause a lamp to burn continually.
 In the Tent of Meeting, outside the veil which is before the covenant, Aaron and his sons shall keep it in order from evening to morning before Yahweh…”